-- 1. 40 foot lot width for single family residential uses.
-60 foot lot width for multifamily and non residential uses. - 42.
-40-foot lot width for lots in Limited Areas of Intensive Rural Development or Urban Growth Areas.
-80-foot lot width for all other Shoreline Residential lots. - 23.
-Buildings permanently housing animals (e.g. barns, stables, chicken coops/runs), a minimum 35 foot side yard and 35 foot rear yard setback shall apply in accordance with TCC 20.07. - 34.
-Hard Surface thresholds for Shoreline Environmental Designations: See Section 19.400.125 - 45.
+- 1. 40-foot lot width for lots in Limited Areas of Intensive Rural Development or Urban Growth Areas.
+80-foot lot width for all other Shoreline Residential lots - 2.
+Buildings permanently housing animals (e.g. barns, stables, chicken coops/runs), a minimum 35 foot side yard and 35 foot rear yard setback shall apply in accordance with TCC 20.07. - 3.
+Hard Surface thresholds for Shoreline Environmental Designations: See Section 19.400.125 - 4.
 Does not include boathouses as described above in Section 19.400.100(B)(4), or bridges as described in Section 19.600.180 and 19.400.140(B). - B. The maximum allowable height of structures in shoreline jurisdiction is 35 feet above finished average grade.
 Building heights above 35 feet, but consistent with underlying zoning allowances, require authorization via a Shoreline Variance pursuant to Section 19.500.100(E) of this Master Program.
 Pursuant to RCW 90.58.320, bridge structures are considered to serve the public interest and are exempt from the statutory structural height limit of thirty-five (35) feet above grade. - C. No new lots shall be created that are non-conforming.
 All new subdivided shoreline lots shall be, at a minimum, a 1:2 width to depth ratio.
 Exceptions may be granted in cases where such ratio would negatively impact critical areas or their buffers.